yyeboah/Awesome-Text-to-3D/README.md

 ## TODO
 - [x] Initial List of the STOA
 - [x] Provide citations in BibTeX
 - [x] Sub-categorize based on input conditioning
+- [ ] Provide links to project pages and codes